virasana/SupportTicket/README.md

 Production uses a managed SQL Server database, hosted on AWS using their Relational Database Service (RDS).

 ### Mobile Phones
-Supports mobile phone displays - see the hamburger menu (tested on my Android).
+responsive design supports mobile phone displays - see the React hamburger menu (tested on my Android).

 ## Devops Practices
 ### Configuration as Code